shiuh-yaw/opengw-vuejs-analyzer/README.md

-# OpenGW Multi-Agent Analyzer
+# OpenGW Multi-Agent PSP Analyzer

 This project is an advanced log analysis tool featuring a Vue.js frontend and a Python backend.
-It has been significantly enhanced to include a multi-agent AI system for comprehensive content analysis and an intelligent log parser that structures raw text into analyzable blocks.
+It has been significantly enhanced to include a multi-agent AI system for comprehensive content analysis, intelligent log parsing, and Payment Service Provider (PSP) specific optimization analysis.

 ## Key Features

 - **Modern Frontend**: A responsive and interactive user interface built with Vue.js 3, Vite, and Tailwind CSS.
 - **Powerful Backend**: A robust API built with Python and FastAPI for efficient data processing and analysis.
-- **Multi-Agent AI System**: Leverages multiple AI models (simulated) to analyze content from different perspectives: Risk, Compliance, and Fraud.
+- **Multi-Agent AI System**: Leverages multiple AI models (simulated) to analyze content from different perspectives: Risk, Compliance, Fraud, and PSP Optimization.
 - **Intelligent Block Parsing**: Automatically parses raw log files into content blocks based on `[` and `]` delimiters.
+- **PSP Identification**: Automatically identifies the PSP (e.g., Stripe, PayPal, Adyen) from the content of each block.
 - **Beautified Content Viewer**: Identifies and pretty-prints JSON and XML within content blocks for enhanced readability.
 - **Comprehensive Cache Prevention**: A multi-layered strategy to eliminate both frontend and backend caching issues.
 - **Easy Development Setup**: A single script to launch the entire development environment.